How Can I perfectly Love God?

 “Do not deprive each other [so to not fall into the greater sin of lust of neighbor], except perhaps by mutual consent for a time [to grow in holiness], to be free [from sin] for prayer, but then return to one another, so that Satan may not tempt you through your lack of self-control.”
 (1 Corinthians 7:5).

-Please understand there is anything wrong with uniting with our spouse to love them and satisfy our sexual desire with pleasure, as long as we are open to having children, just like there is nothing wrong with eating cake at a party to celebrate either…but there is nothing truly good with that either…as I address in the other article.
+Sex is never to be longed for with the intention of satsifying our sexual drive for self-gratification.
+God is to be our source of joy.
+But please understand there is anything wrong with uniting with our spouse to love them and satisfy our sexual desire are receive pleasure, as long as we are open to having children, just like there is nothing wrong with eating cake at a party to celebrate either…but there is nothing truly good with that either…as I address in the other article.

 Yet, how many spouses treat each other only as an object to satisfy our sexual desires?
 We “say” we want our spouse to “love” them, but loving them is far from most of our minds during our sexual encounter, getting what we want–selfish love–having an orgasm is.
-This is reality and lusting over our spouse for our sexual gratification isn’t love…it is lust…it is a sin…even with our spouse.
+This is reality.
+Lusting over our spouse for our sexual gratification isn’t love…it is lust…we can say we want to love our spouse all we want, but God who reads our hearts knows the true intention of what we do and lust is a sin…even with our spouse.
 It makes our spouse an object, a tool to use to satisfy our desires of the flesh.

 “For all that is in the world—the desires of the flesh [lust]…is not from the Father but is from the world.”
 (John 2:!6).

-Oh, many of us love being lusted over but this needs to change if we seek Eternal Life.
+Oh, many of us love to lust or being lusted over but this needs to change if we seek Eternal Life.

 There is so much confusion as to what is correct, pure behavior with our spouses and their bodies (temples of the Holy Spirit) and I speak about God’s plan for purity and salvation through marriage more full in the article “What is God’s Plan for Family and Friends.”